Friday, November 19, 2021

 Samhain.
 Photo credit: Daniela Simina, 2021

 The month is heralded by what we have learned to celebrate as Halloween, which means different things to different people.
-On Ocober 31, Oiche Shamhna which means Eve of Samhain in Irish, many pagans celebrate the end of the old year and the beginning of the new one.
-As Fall dies into Winter, a new year is born - for those celebrating the New Year on this date.
+On Ocober 31, Eve of Samhain or Oiche Shamhna, many pagans celebrate the end of the old year and the beginning of the new one.
+For those celebrating the New Year on this date, as Fall dies into Winter, a new year is born .
 Ancestors come to enjoy the dumb supper laid out for them.
-Fairies receive the offerings made to them, and hopefully, will bless givers with good luck.
+Fairies receive the offerings made to them and hopefully bless givers with good luck.
 On the eve of Samhain, it is not safe to travel alone.
 People keep away from places that have a reputation for connection to fairies.
 Travelers are advised to turn their coats inside out to break enchantments and avoid being led astray by the Good People.
-Children dress-up so the fairies won’t recognize them which fends off the risk of abduction.
+Children dress-up for fun and in a very modern interpretation of of the belief, they do so to go unrecognized by the fairies which and minimize the risk for abduction.
 Jack O’Lantern was customary carved from turnips before pumpkins flooded the markets with their bright, merry, orange sheen.
 In Ireland it is customary for people to gather inside after dark to share food, play games, tell stories, and divine for marriages and luck in the year ahead.
 For me, this is a time to connect with my ancestors, leave offering for the Good People and invite their blessings, review my plans for the year ahead and magically support their coming to fruition.

 After having said all these, I shall add that for me, Samhain[5] is not the one day marker that signals the transition from summer to winter, but an important moment on a continuum of several days of such transition.